molleindustria/likelike-online/README.md

 * Make sure your local repository is up to date
     * Navigate back to the master branch (or whichever branch you want to merge with)
     `git checkout master/other`
-    * Update your local master branch by pulling any updates that may have been made to the remote repository to your local one
+    * Update your local master\[/other\] branch by pulling any updates that may have been made to the remote repository to your local one
     `git pull`
     * Navigate back to your working branch
     `git checkout branchName`
-* Merge the master branch into your branch (note: there may be merge conflicts if different people have worked on the same lines of code, so keep communicating!)
+* Merge the master\[/other\] branch into your branch (note: there may be merge conflicts if different people have worked on the same lines of code, so keep communicating!)
 `git merge master/other`
 * If you have made any changes since your last commit, commit them with a message
 `git commit -m "your message"`